$L^2$ geometry of hyperbolic monopoles: Introduction

+A decomposition similar to \eqref{decomposition intro} was obtained by Nash \cite{nash:2007} using less direct methods.
+Rather than working directly with monopoles, Nash worked with spectral curves, which are related to monopoles via a twistor corresondence.
+Nash constructed symplectic pairings on his analogues of $E^\pm$, while Bielawski--Schwachhofer \cite{bielawski:2013b,bielawski:2013} studied the families of complex structures derived from Nash's decomposition. \begin{conjecture} The decomposition \eqref{decomposition intro}, skew-symmetric pairings $\omega_{E^\pm}$ and almost complex structures $J_{\langle\psi\rangle}$ coincide with those of Nash and Bielawski--Schwachhofer. \end{conjecture} If true, this conjecture would imply that the $L^2$ metric $g_\pm$ is nondegenerate and that the almost complex structures $J_{\langle\psi\rangle}$ are integrable.
+But the conjecture is not straightforward to prove, because the passage from monopoles to spectral curves is complicated (we comment on this more in Appendix \ref{appendix}).

 Throughout this article we assume that the mass parameter $p\in\R_{>0}$ of the monopole is a half-integer.
 This has two benefits.
-First, it provides natural boundary conditions for \eqref{GFintro} by identifying hyperbolic monopoles with circle-invariant instantons on $S^4$ \cite{atiyah:1987}.
-And second, it allows for streamlined analytic proofs that exploit the compactness of $S^4$.
-Relaxing the assumption $2p\in\mathbb{N}$ would result in lengthier proofs involving more sophisticated analysis, which we leave for future work.
+First, it provides natural boundary conditions for \eqref{GFintro} by identifying hyperbolic monopoles with circle-invariant instantons on $S^4$, following \cite{atiyah:1987}.
+Second, it allows for streamlined analytic proofs that exploit the compactness of $S^4$.
+Relaxing the assumption $2p\in\mathbb{N}$ would result in lengthier proofs which we leave for future work.